 Welcome to the Department of Physical Sciences

-All these things make Barry University a unique and valuable educational and personal growth experience.
-I look forward to welcoming you as a new student to our program and guiding you to reach your personal educational and professional goals.
-If you would like additional information about the program or the university, please contact our Division of Enrollment Services through the Info Request Form.
+All these things make Barry University Department of Physical Sciences a unique and valuable educational and personal growth experience.
+We look forward to welcoming you as a new student and guiding you to reach your personal educational and professional goals.
+If you would like additional information about the program or the university, please contact our Division of Enrollment Services.
 They can provide you with up to date admissions guidelines.
-If there are any questions about our chemistry program that are not answered on our website, use our Ask a Question form and we will try our best to answer your questions.
+If there are any questions about our program that are not answered on our website, use our Ask a Question form and we will try our best to answer.